8 Momentum equation

 \[ \begin{align} \frac{\partial\mathbf{v}}{\partial t} = -\frac{1}{\rho}\nabla p + \mathbf{v}\times\left(\mathbf{f} + \nabla\times\mathbf{v}\right) - \nabla k + \mathbf{g} + \mathbf{f}_R.\tag{8.101}\label{eq:momentum_mod} \end{align} \]

-Now equation (8.97) is written down component by component with respect to the location-dependent orthonormal basis of the spherical coordinates.
-For the vector $\mathbf{f}$ applies
+Now Eq.
+(8.97) is written componentwise with respect to the location-dependent orthonormal basis of spherical coordinates.
+For the vector $\mathbf{f}$, one has

 \[ \begin{align} \mathbf{f} = |\mathbf{f}|\left(\begin{array}{c} 0\\ \cos\left(\varphi\right)\\ \sin\left(\varphi\right) \end{array}\right)\eqqcolon\left(\begin{array}{c} 0\\ f'\\ f \end{array}\right). \end{align} \]